davidfrid02/EsriWidgets/README.md

 To start working you need to:

+1. go to esriWidgets

 ```
 cd EsriWidgets
 ```

-Run npm install
+2. Run npm install

 ```
 npm install
 ```

-Then compile the project
+3. compile the project

 ```
 tsc